 - Committed to and understand racial equity principles; and

 - Willing to advocate and mobilize community members for needed community change.

-Up to 2 grantees will be awarded $30,000 per year for 2 years.
-Selected grantees will be expected to:
+One (1) grantee will be awarded $30,000 per year for 2 years.
+Selected grantee will be expected to:

 - Fully participate in and/or lead campaign activities including but not limited to**:

 - Planning meetings, decision-maker hearings, awareness events, actions, etc.

 - “Turn-out” related efforts (i.e., getting people to show up at an advocacy meeting, event, rally, etc.)

 - Sharing information with members about our joint campaign and helping to develop and share social media content around the campaign.